NordicTrack EXP 7i Review

 With the introduction of the EXP 7i, NordicTrack is bringing a great mid-level unit to its T Series of treadmills, designed for in-home use at a family-friendly price.
-The new model brings solid engineering and a respectable warranty to match its features.
-As with many of the NordicTrack products this season, the EXP 7i comes iFit-enabled and includes a 30-day Family Membership with the purchase valued at $39, and four-year commitment required.
+As with many of the NordicTrack products this season, the EXP 7i comes iFit-enabled and includes a 30-day Family Membership with the purchase valued at $39.

-With a 7″ HD Smart Touchscreen and Bluetooth technology, users can either stick with the iFit Coach programming, or perhaps discontinue and utilize their own television, tablet or smartphone.
-At $1,099, the EXP 7i matches up well with the Horizon family of treadmills, such as the 7.4 AT, with one notable difference being that group’s offering of multiple online workout programs as opposed to iFit.
+With a 7″ HD Smart Touchscreen and Bluetooth technology, users can either stick with the iFit Coach programming or discontinue and utilize their own television, tablet or smartphone.
+At $1,199, the EXP 7i matches up well with the Horizon family of treadmills, such as the 7.4 AT, with one notable difference being that group’s offering of multiple online workout programs as opposed to iFit.

 What We Like: